awesomeosep/mini-mentor/README.md

 **Deployment URL:** [https://mini-mentor.netlify.app](https://mini-mentor.netlify.app)

 ## Overview
 A platform that bridges aspiring learners with experienced mentors through intelligent matching and seamless communication tools.
-Create custom learning forms, find perfect matches, and develop skills in a structured yet flexible environment.
+Create mentorship listings, find perfect matches, and develop skills in a structured yet flexible environment.

-## What It Does
+## Features
-- **Smart Matching**: Form-based system connects learners with ideal mentors
-- **Custom Learning Paths**: Create tailored learning objectives and curricula
-- **Direct Communication**: Built-in messaging for seamless mentor-learner interaction
-- **Skill Development**: Structured approach to acquiring new competencies
+- Create a mentor or learner account
+- Enter profile, including experience/bio and weekly availability
+- Mentor can create a listing linked to a skill
+- Learner can search for a listing by skill or matching availabilities
+- Learner can submit an application to a listing
+- Mentor can accept a lsiting application
+- Learner can contact the mentor by email

 ## How We Built It
 **Frontend**: